gvSIGAssociation/gvnix/addon-profile/docs/td-addon-profile.rst

 #.
 Ant profile addon: Modify files managed by other addons replacing some values with variables.
 Manage the Ant build.xml profiles section with the values related to variables.
 #.
 OSGi profile addon:

- * Define a OSGi component that can be implemented by other addons that would manage their own files with different profile values.
+ * Define a OSGi component that can be implemented by other addons to manage their own files with different profile values.
  * Out of the box, has already implemented some OSGi components to profile some files of a project, like database.properties.
  * When a profile property is changed, related OSGi component will be alerted to change the value in corresponding files.
  * The profiles information is stored on a independent and own file on project resources.